dvpatel/nginx_okta/README.md

 1. As applications evolve with new features, there needs be a way to independently manage, support, and maintain security controls without creating impediments to new features.

-2. Decouple security processes from downstream systems to support loose coupling and higher cohesion for security workflow enhancements, auditability, security SDK updates, and other security tasks.
+2. Decouple security processes from downstream systems to support loose coupling and higher cohesion for security workflow enhancements, audit-ability, security SDK updates, and other security tasks.

 3. As application platform grows with more customer load, the security control points should not become a performance bottleneck.